yogeshwaran01/spotify-playlist-to-youtube-playlist/README.md

 <p align="center">From Spotify's Groove to YouTube's Show: Seamless Conversion! </p>

 ## What is this ?

-A simple python script to convert and sync your Spotify playlist into YouTube playlist.
+A simple python script to convert your Spotify playlist into YouTube playlist.

-## Usage
+## Features

+- Create a YouTube Playlist from Spotify playlist
+- Sync a YouTube Playliset with Spotify playlist
+- Sync multiple Playlists

-### Setup Spotify and YouTube
+## Setup Spotify and YouTube

 1. Go to the Google Cloud Console, sign in with your Google account, and create a new project.
 2. Once your project is created, select it from the project dropdown menu in the top navigation bar.